 The original concept of quantum immortality was first published in 1987 by Hans Moravec.
-It is directly implied by the Many Worlds theory of Hugh Everett.
-He noticed that it was an obvious implication of the existence of many worlds, and expected to live on indefinitely.
+It is directly implied by the Many Worlds interpretation of quantum theory by Hugh Everett (1957).
+He noticed that it was an implication of quantum theory, and although he did not write about quantum immortality it is clear he expected to live forever.

 If the Many Worlds is correct, it seems the only certainty in life is not death but immortality.
 We’re all gonna live forever.
 (2002, 40)